The Importance of Priority

 Stepping stone?
 No!

 I did not use Children’s Ministry for a stepping stone toward the Senior Pastorate.
-However, I can see over the past three years how God has been preparing my heart for the Senior Pastorate.
-I am eternally thankful for God directing my path toward where I am today - The Senior Pastorate.
+Reflecting over the years I can see how God was preparing my heart for the ministry of the Senior Pastorate.
+I am eternally thankful for God directing my path toward where I am today.

 Before I transitioned out of my previous church, a mentor who is also a former pastor told me, “The two most important things a pastor can focus on are: Prayer and the Ministry of the Word.”
 While I understand why he counseled me toward these two tasks and I believe they are Biblical (Acts 6:4), I would like to take time to narrow our focus down to one priority as leaders in ministry.
 Our priority is simply this: